anuuragupta/House-Price-Data-Visualization/README.md

 <n><strong>.
 Scatter plot of 'LotFrontage' vs 'SalePrice' is used to identify the relationship between the two variables.</strong></n>

 <n><strong>.
-Histograms can be used to visualize the distribution of the 'SalePrice' variable.</strong></n>
+Histograms used to visualize the distribution of the 'SalePrice' variable.</strong></n>

 <n><strong>.
-Boxplots can be used to visualize the distribution of 'SalePrice' for different categories of categorical variables such as 'OverallQual', 'CentralAir', 'KitchenQual', etc.</strong></n
+Boxplots used to visualize the distribution of 'SalePrice' for different categories of categorical variables such as 'OverallQual', 'CentralAir', 'KitchenQual', etc.</strong></n

 <n><strong>.
-Line plots can be used to visualize how the average 'SalePrice' changes with 'YearBuilt' or 'YearRemodAdd'.</strong></n>
+Line plots used to visualize how the average 'SalePrice' changes with 'YearBuilt' or 'YearRemodAdd'.</strong></n>